-NAV is calculated using the values of other open-end funds, if any, in which the fund invests (referred to as underlying funds).
-Shares of underlying funds are valued at their respective NAVs.
+NAV is calculated using the values of the underlying Central funds in which the fund invests.
+Shares of underlying Central funds are valued at their respective NAVs.
 Other assets are valued primarily on the basis of market quotations, official closing prices, or information furnished by a pricing service.
 Certain short-term securities are valued on the basis of amortized cost.
 If market quotations, official closing prices, or information furnished by a pricing service are not readily available or, in the Adviser's opinion, are deemed unreliable for a security, then that security will be fair valued in good faith by the Adviser in accordance with applicable fair value pricing policies.
 For example, if, in the Adviser's opinion, a security's value has been materially affected by events occurring before a fund's pricing time but after the close of the exchange or market on which the security is principally traded, then that security will be fair valued in good faith by the Adviser in accordance with applicable fair value pricing policies.
-Fair value pricing will be used for high yield debt securities when available pricing information is determined to be stale or for other reasons not to accurately reflect fair value.
+Fair value pricing will be used for high vield debt securities when available pricing information is determined to be stale or for other reasons not to accurately reflect fair value.